bolobr/idxp-test/README.md

 ##Architecture

-The chosen architecture for this assignment is three aplication that shares a small database.
+The chosen architecture for this assignment is three application that shares a small database.
 The first one is responsible for reading the files and counting the words.
 The second is responsible mainly for processing the search in the database.
 And the third one will be the frontend.
 Now, for this project, i will use a simple web front-end, this approach let me relay the sorting to the front-end.

 ###In summary: